-Seton Health Alliance (SHA), Central Texas’ first accountable care organization (ACO), is a partnership between Seton Healthcare Family and others to create a clinically integrated network of health care providers.
+Seton Health Alliance (SHA), Central Texas’ first accountable care organization (ACO), is a partnership between Ascension Seton and others to create a clinically integrated network of health care providers.
 Its goal is to direct medical resources in a way such that health care is delivered efficiently and effectively, with a focus not on the provider, but on the patient.

-SHA began as a partnership with Austin Regional Clinic; it now includes Lone Star Circle of Care, Seton Community Health Centers and, as of August 1, 2013, the commercial insurance carrier UnitedHealthcare.
+SHA began as a partnership with Austin Regional Clinic; it now includes Lone Star Circle of Care, Ascension Seton Community Health Centers and, as of August 1, 2013, the commercial insurance carrier UnitedHealthcare.
 In its first year of operation, SHA operated as one of the nation’s 32 Pioneer ACOs, designed to pilot the ACO model with Medicare patients.
 While still serving the Medicare population, SHA is working to expand its services to reach a large number of Central Texans of all ages.

 Ascension Seton is a member of Ascension, the nation’s largest faith-based, non-profit health care system.